signalapp/Signal-iOS/BUILDING.md

 pod install
 ```

-occasionally, CocoaPods itself will need to be updated.
+Occasionally, CocoaPods itself will need to be updated.
 Do this with

 ```
 gem update cocoapods